bmaupin/civ-be-linux-fixes/README.md

 This all seems to work fine except in one situation: when CvGameCoreDLL is loaded because of mods, the memory address changes but it doesn't seem to be properly updated in the Lua interpreter.
 So as soon as a game starts and tries to call a Lua function in CvGameCoreDLL, it crashes.

 The workaround above works around this by skipping only the unload/load of CvGameCoreDLL that happens when mods are used.

+#### Other approaches

+A shared library wrapper would be nice but won't work in this case because the functions that need to be overridden are in the base game binary and not in a shared library.

+Another idea I had was to create a shared library with the function override, then add it to the binary using [statifier](https://sourceforge.net/projects/statifier/), then update the binary and modify all calls to the overridden function to instead call the function in the shared library.
+However, statifier is all-or-nothing; it will attempt to make all shared libraries used by the binary static, which isn't a viable option since the CvGameCoreDLL libraries need to remain shared librairies.
+Not to mention it's overkill.

+Binary instrumentation such as [Dyninst](https://github.com/dyninst/dyninst/) might work but I'm not sure how feasible it would be to create a patch since the binary seems to differ each time Steam installs it (maybe some kind of security mechanism).
+And even then, there would likely be a significant performance hit.

+The last approach considered would be a patch to the binary.
+This may still be possible but would take a significant amount of time to create.